 In the feeding area, we saw only the plain tiger butterfly.
 But here, there were different kinds of butterflies (about six).

 And then we returned to the feeding area once more.

 When we ended our visit, we returned to Ataturk parking.
 And near the parking, you can find picnic tables.

 Overall we enjoyed our visit to the butterfly nursery.
-We got to feed butterflies and learned new things.
+We got to feed butterflies and learn new things.
 But there are several downsides.
-First of all, I did not realize that there are only a few species of butterflies.
+First, I did not realize that there are only a few species of butterflies.
 Secondly, the place is small.
 Our whole visit took a little less than an hour.
-Forty NIS per person is not that expensive for an attraction, but you spend more than one hour at most attractions.
+The entrance fee is not expensive for an attraction, but you spend more than one hour at most attractions.
 Since I did not expect to be out within one hour and had some free time, we headed to the nearby Nahal Mearot Nature Reserve.

 Have you visited Butterfly Nursery?
 Tell us in the comment below about your experience.

 That’s all for today, and I’ll see you in future travels!